SkyScout

-The Celestron SkyScout was a model of handheld consumer electronic instrument for astronomical orientation and education, similarly to the competitor product mySky by Meade Instruments.
+The Celestron SkyScout was a model of handheld consumer electronic instrument for astronomical orientation and education, similar to the competitor product mySky by Meade Instruments.
 The general class of zero-magnification sky-orientation scopes using modern geodesy was made possible by the commercialisation of GPS and other GNSS systems in the early 21st century, and the SkyScout was an early example of such use despite being hampered by technical and price limitations.

 Specifications

 Hardware

 The SkyScout was a handheld, battery powered device about 7.4" x 4.0" x 2.5", and weighing about 1 pound.
 It had a viewing port, a 3" x 1" LCD display on the side and several buttons for controlling and selecting device functions.

 The SkyScout had a 12 channel GPS receiver and orientation sensors (whose accuracy was sensitive to proximity to metal objects, indicated by a horseshoe magnet icon on the display) that measured location and pointing angle.

 The LCD screen (known to scratch easily) displayed the name of the object (star, planet, deep sky object, etc.) and other relevant data.
 An audio presentation was available via earphones on 200 of the most popular celestial objects.

 Battery life was short at about one-half hour and the batteries required sleeves (included) to minimise their electromagnetic interference with GPS signal reception.